-With the accreditation of ambassadors in Baghdad and Berlin on 24 and 28 August 2004, Germany resumed full diplomatic relations with Iraq.
+With the accreditation of ambassadors in Baghdad and Berlin on 24 and 28 August 2004, respectively, Germany resumed full diplomatic relations with Iraq.
 After the 1990/91 Gulf War and during the period of civilian transitional administration, they had been continued to a limited degree.
 Since the beginning of 2009, Germany has had a Consulate-General in Erbil, a fact that also reflects the importance of the Kurdistan-Iraq region and of the Kurdish returnees who had been living in exile in Germany.
-There are currently some 81,000 Iraqis living in Germany.
-Since 2003, several thousand former Iraqi exiles have returned to Iraq.
+Iraq is one of the main countries of origin of the current waves of refugees entering Europe.

-Immediately after the war in 2003, Germany provided Iraq with extensive humanitarian aid and has since been helping the country to rebuild its economy and political institutions.
+Immediately after the beginning of the war in 2003, Germany provided Iraq with extensive humanitarian aid and has since been helping the country to rebuild its economy and political institutions.
 Efforts focus on providing support in establishing the rule of law (in particular the judiciary), human rights, education and vocational training, culture and the re-integration of refugees and internally displaced persons through economic and reconstruction measures.
-Since 2003, Germany has provided Iraq with support worth approximately EUR 400 million, including Germany’s share of EU assistance and its multilateral contributions (via the World Bank and the IMF).
 On top of this, debts amounting to EUR 4.7 billion were cancelled under a Paris Club agreement.
 More than 2,500 Iraqis (engineers, judges, diplomats, journalists, civil servants, etc.) have taken part in training courses.
-Germany supports United Nations and other international organizations’ projects on the ground and makes a substantial contribution to the European Union Integrated Rule of Law Mission for Iraq (EUJUST LEX).
+Germany supports United Nations’ and other international organisations’ projects on the ground.